 The course of parents struggling with addiction affects communication in many ways.
 There are many things that a child learns from their parents in subtle and tacit ways, as well as directly.
 But when parents are struggling with addiction, it can immensely decrease communication among the family and kids, which in a way can detriment child development of communication skills.
 When parents are not communicating with each other, or they are not communicating with the child, this can inhibit building communication skills early on.

 A child who witnesses their parents using substances to make themselves feel better could begin to pick up on these cues.
 Instead of learning valuable skills and methods to resolve problems and issues, such as communication, they learn that using substances is a way to fix these things.
+This is another way addiction inhibits child development.
 It can impact a child, and potentially lead them to mimic the similar behavior and use drugs later on in life.
 Rather than facing their problems, the child can begin to use substances, later on, to push off the feeling of pressure.
 In fact, there are a lot of children of addicts that end up falling into substance abuse themselves once older.

 When Seeking Help With a Drug or Alcohol Addiction

 Deciding to seek treatment for an addiction can be one of the best choices that an individual ever makes.
-Treatment can help a person to resolve their addiction, and work through the underlying difficulties and issues of it.
+Treatment can help a person to resolve their addiction, and work through the underlying difficulties and issues of it, like how addiction inhibits child development.
 Here at Best Drug Rehabilitation, we help thousands of addicts find a program to overcome their addiction, and a large part of our success is in our approach to choosing a treatment program.
 We seek an individual treatment program for each person and this allows us to find one that addresses the unique factors of their case.
 Allow us to assist you or your loved one in overcoming the burden of addiction.
 Give us a call today, and our staff will answer any questions that you may have.